hsf-training/hsf-training-databases-basics/_episodes/09-nosql-queries.md

 - ""
 ---

-# Elasticsearch Basics
+# Opensearch Basics

-In this section, we'll explore fundamental Elasticsearch queries and concepts.
+In this section, we'll explore fundamental Opensearch queries and concepts.

-## Elasticsearch Queries
+## Opensearch Queries

-Elasticsearch provides powerful search capabilities.
-Here are some core Elasticsearch queries that you'll use:
+Opensearch provides powerful search capabilities.
+Here are some core Opensearch queries that you'll use:

 - **Create an Index**: Create a new index.
 - **Create a Mapping**: Define the data structure for your documents.